swapnanildutta/30-Days-of-ML-Kaggle/README.md

 > ```
 >
 > ,and then restructuring the predicted values with the `PassengerIds` as a *DataFrame* and storing them in a `.csv` file for submission.
+>
+> This was just trying out some ML.

 ### Day 2